magland/fsbucket/README.md

 would need to guess from an enormous space of possible secret keys.
 Furthermore, without the secret key it is practically impossible to generate a valid signature.

-Furthermore, as mentioned above, even if the secret key were to be compromised, the consequences would be limited because the API is so limited.
+As mentioned above, even if the secret key were to be compromised, the consequences would be limited because the API is so limited.

-In summary, there is not much risk in exposing a file system to the internet via FSBucket.
+In summary, there is very litter risk in exposing a file system to the internet via FSBucket.

 ## Contributing